Speldosa/Speldosa.github.io/README.md

 	- Blue version.
 	- Green version?
 - Fix mp3-versions of the arranged songs.
 (Wait until you have fixed the script.)
+- Tweak the phone interface:
+	- Make a new footer menu (hamburger?) for the phone interface.

 ## Secondary: